junxit/us-congress-bills-114/bill.md

 ## § 4.
 Limitation on application of the 10-year mandatory minimum

-- **(a)** *Amendment* Section 3553 of title 18, United States Code, as amended by section 3, is amended by adding at the end the following:
+- **(a)** *Amendment* Section 3553 of title 18, United States Code, as amended by section 3, is further amended by adding at the end the following:
   > - **(i)** *Limitation on applicability of certain statutory minimums* Notwithstanding any other provision of law, in the case of a conviction under section 401 or 406 of the Controlled Substances Act (21 U.S.C.
 841 and 846) or section 1010 or 1013 of the Controlled Substances Import and Export Act (21 U.S.C.
 960 and 963) for which the statutory minimum term of imprisonment is 10 years, the court may impose a sentence as if the statutory minimum term of imprisonment was 5 years, if the court finds at sentencing, after the Government has been afforded the opportunity to make a recommendation, that—
   >   - **(1)** the defendant does not have a prior conviction for a serious drug felony or serious violent felony as defined in paragraphs (57) and (58), respectively, of section 102 of the Controlled Substances Act (21 U.S.C.
 802) that was made final prior to the commission of the instant offense;
   >   - **(2)** the defendant did not use violence or credible threats of violence or possess a firearm or other dangerous weapon (or induce another participant to do so) in connection with the offense, and the offense did not result in death or serious bodily injury to any person;